 The ease with which you are able to track your business taxes is one of the best features about Quicken Self-Employed.
 Because you are tracking all of your business expenses within the application, QuickBooks will automatically tell you how much you’re eligible to deduct.
 This includes expeneses such as home office, vehicle, and general business expenses.

-In addition, you’ll see your taxes broken down by quarter, when your quarterly taxes are due, and your projected annual taxable profit.
-If you have one of the tax bundles, you can pay your taxes directly from QuickBooks by using the “Pay now” button.
+In addition, you’ll see your taxes broken down by quarter, when your quarterly estimated taxes are due, and your projected annual taxable profit.
+If you have one of the tax bundles, you can also pay quarterly taxes online directly from QuickBooks by using the “Pay now” button.

 The reports section lets you see several reports to help you better grasp your business finances.
 The reports you see above are all of the reports available: mileage log, profit and loss, receipts, tax summary, and tax details.
 You can also customize the date range for each report before downloading it.

 - Recurring Payments – You can set up recurring payments so you don’t have to remember to send an invoice for everything.